Last updated on September 21st, 2023

 - Turn the heating on

-Do not open both filling loop valves fully straight away as the water pressure in the house might be too much for the boiler and cause the Potterton boiler pressure to shoot up too much.
+Do not open both filling loop valves fully straight away as the water pressure in the house might be high and cause the pressure to shoot up too much.

 There should be one of these types of boiler filling loops under your Potterton boiler: